nalinbhardwaj/zordle/README.md

 # Zordle: ZK Wordle

 Zordle is [Wordle](https://www.nytimes.com/games/wordle/index.html), but with zero-knowledge proofs.
-Zordle uses ZK proofs to prove that someone knows words that map to a certain share, but does not reveal those words to a verifier.
+Zordle uses ZK proofs to prove that a player knows words that map to their shared grid, but does not reveal those words to a verifier.
 Zordle is probably the first end-to-end web app built using [Halo 2](https://github.com/zcash/halo2/) ZK proofs!

 This project was made as part of [0xPARC Halo 2 Learning Group](https://0xparc.org/blog/halo2-learning-group).
 Big shoutout to [Ying Tong](https://twitter.com/therealyingtong) for basically hand-holding me through Halo2 circuit writing and to [Uma](https://twitter.com/pumatheuma) and [Blaine](https://twitter.com/BlaineBublitz) for significant work on porting the Halo 2 library to WASM.